BAJAJ BROKING

 A bond is a debt instrument that is issued by an entity to an investor.
 The purchase value of the bond is essentially a loan that the investor offers the issuing entity.
 In other words, it signifies a debt taken on by the bond issuer.
 This is why bonds are categorised as debt instruments.

 In return for this debt, the borrower (or the bond issuer) pays the lender (or the investor) interest at periodic intervals.
 The rate and frequency of interest payments are determined by the terms of the bond issue.
-Since these payments are guaranteed and predefined, bonds are considered to be relatively safer than stocks.
+Since these payments are assured and predefined, bonds are considered to be relatively safer than stocks.

 Also Read: Different Types of Bonds Explained